Ricky-93/riccardogonzo.github.io/_pages/research.md

 <div id="dictionary" style="max-height: 1000px; overflow: hidden; transition: max-height 0.5s ease-out; text-align: justify;">
   With C. Shi, I established novel <span style="color:#6c757d;font-weight:600;">gauge-invariant maps between scattering and bound geodesic observables in Kerr spacetime</span>, formulating the analytic continuation between scattering and bound actions and related observables for generic orbits. <br><br>

-  With T. Adamo and A. Ilderton, we developed a classical Bethe–Salpeter framework that connects S-matrix analyticity to bound dynamics, showing how <span style="color:#6c757d;font-weight:600;">scattering waveforms can be resummed into periodic bound-state waveforms</span>.
+  With T. Adamo and A. Ilderton, I developed a classical Bethe–Salpeter framework that connects S-matrix analyticity to bound dynamics, showing how <span style="color:#6c757d;font-weight:600;">scattering waveforms can be resummed into periodic bound-state waveforms</span>.
 This construction shows that a <span style="color:#6c757d;font-weight:600;">resummation of the weak-field expansion is essential to recover orbital periodicity</span>.

   The gravitational self-force framework naturally implements this resummation, providing a bridge between perturbative scattering data and bound-state dynamics.
 Along this line, I co-authored with J. Lewis and A. Pound the <span style="color:#6c757d;font-weight:600;">"first law of black-hole scattering"</span>, relating elapsed proper time directly to the Detweiler redshift — a central gauge-invariant building block for waveform modeling.
 </div>